Do Go On - 396 - Rosemary Brown: A Musical Seance

 I don't know.

-Mint's probably- Parsley's probably not the same family.
+Mints probably, parsley's probably not the same family.

-widely grown in gardens in warm climates.
+and widely grown in gardens in warm climates.

 Basil.

-The leaves- I mean, you're in the ballpark.
+You're, I mean, you're in the ballpark.

-The leaves are pungent- Are we?
+The leaves are pungent.

-With a slightly bitter taste.
+With a slightly bit of taste.

-With a slightly bitter taste and dried or fresh are generally used to season foods, particularly lamb.
+I should say my leaves are pungent with a slightly bit of taste and dried or fresh are generally used to season foods, particularly lamb.

 Rosemary.